WillHolmes0/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

+Changes - Added images the Images file and all three html pages to html layouts.

 - [x] **HTML pages** - Created a login, index (storeis and comments), and a writeStory page.
 - [x] **Proper HTML element usage** - Used header, nav, div, body and section.
 Included html and head tag.
 All pages implement html elemnts to create the page.
 - [x] **Links** - navigation links in header, login button navigates to homepage.
 Also a github link